top of page

 A Patient’s Guide to Robotic surgery: Everything you need to know.

-If you or a loved one has been told you need surgery, you might have heard about robotic surgery as an option.
-The idea of a robot assisting in your procedure might sound like something out of a science fiction movie, but in reality, it’s a safe, precise, and highly advanced medical technique that helps thousands of patients every day.
+If you or a loved one has been told you need surgery, you may have heard about robotic surgery as an option.
+While the idea of a robot assisting in surgery may sound intimidating, robotic-assisted surgery is a safe, surgeon-controlled, minimally invasive technique used every day to improve precision and recovery.

 What Is Robotic Surgery?